B for Belarus, and why the world should take a lesson in unity over fear

 In just six days, BY_Help has already raised over $102,000, according to the update posted on their Facebook page.
 Donations have been coming literally from all over the world, including North and South America, literally every single country in Europe including Russia, and even from China, Japan, and Australia.
 The average donation amount is $30, the largest single donation to date is almost $2,000.

 These incredible fundraising efforts have established an unprecedented case of people’s ability to self-organize and help each other while being thousands of miles apart.
-According to the statement published on the BY_Help Facebook page, the amount gathered in less than a week is an absolute record in Belarus’ modern history and is undeniable evidence that Belarusians in and outside of their country want their motherland to be free and equal among all open, democratic countries in the world, where human rights are respected.
+According to the statement published on the BY_Help Facebook page, the amount gathered in less than a week is an absolute record in Belarus’ modern history and is undeniable evidence that Belarusians inside and outside of their country want their homeland to eventually become free and democratic, where human rights are respected.

 Why should the world care?